Upon successful completion of the program, a graduate will:

 Perform all work in compliance with relevant statutes, regulations, legislation, industry standards and codes of ethics

-Full-time professors come from a wide background and include those with PhDs ranging from Computer Science, Chemistry, and Physics to Educational Technology.
+Full-time professors come from a wide background and include those with PhDs ranging from Chemistry and Physics.
 Roughly a third of our contract professors currently work in the games industry.

 Game development is a growing $3 billion-a-year industry in Canada where approximately 472 active studios employ some 21,000 people full time.
 Work as a junior game developer or game tester for game development companies, internet service providers, and companies developing games for handheld and mobile devices.
 Career opportunities include game marketer, game software developer, game software engineer, project manager and team leader for game software development.

 |START DATE||LOCATION||STATUS||INTERNATIONAL STATUS|

 Performance Week - Presented by Humber Music

 Mon, April 06, 2020 to Thu, April 09, 2020